- Many users reported that Skype keeps installing on their PC.

 - Open the file and reinstall the program with the onscreen instructions.

-Alternatively, you can use uninstaller software such as Revo Uninstaller to completely remove Skype and all Skype-related files and registry entries from your PC.
+Alternatively, you can use uninstaller software to completely remove Skype and all Skype-related files and registry entries from your PC.

 2. Remove residual files